GalaxyGamingBoy/P2_SDKManager/README.md

 # P2_SDKManager
 A simple Portal 2 SDK Manager.
 Uses the open source QT 6 ( 6.3.1 )

 Has support for both Linux, Windows, Mac.
 Prebuilt Binaries might not be avainable to all versions.

+## Notes
+The app uses Roboto for fonts.

 ## Contributions
 You are free to open a pull request with more features or a fix.